 Multi-Language Document Setup Options

 A Multi-Language Document is an output document that's linked to a Multi-Language FormClosed A Multi-Language Form is a form that’s set up with different translations so that field users can choose their preferred language.
 Translated content includes page and section names, question text, help text, and other form content..
-You can set up a Multi-Language Document to render in the languages that your field users, systems, and customers need.
-For example, if your company uses Spanish, and your customers use English, set up a document to generate a file for each language.
+You can generate this document in any language configured in the form, regardless of whether the language is set as Active for form completion.
+Use Multi-Language Documents to produce files for all your field users, systems, or customers in their preferred languages—for example, generate English and Spanish versions of the same submission for different audiences.
 This topic describes at a high level when documents need translations and how to set translations up.

 Available as an add-on to the Advanced and Enterprise tiers: